flashblaze/flashblaze-website/src/posts/draft-firebase.md

     },
 ```

-5. Install `env-cmd` as a dev dependency to use the environment variables by typing `npm i -D env-cmd`
+5. Install [env-cmd](https://npmjs.org/package/env-cmd) as a dev dependency to use the environment variables by typing `npm i -D env-cmd`
-6. Modify `develop` command in `package.json` to `env-cmd -f .env gatsby develop` to use `env-cmd`.
+6. Modify "develop" command in `package.json` to `env-cmd -f .env gatsby develop`
 7. Add the below code to `gatsby-config.js`

 ```js